 Ejército y Derecho a principios del siglo XX shows the importance and repercussion that Law applied to military matters has had in society.
 Key topics for understanding the history of Spain in the 20th century, particularly the armed conflicts that defined a convulsed and changing century, are reflected in this unique work.
 The historical evolution of International Law, the most relevant legal-penal aspects and the analysis of numerous treaties and conventions that took place in that period are some of the most important areas analysed in this volume.

 The book includes the facsimile edition of Derecho Internacional Público (Public International Law), an essential work in the teaching of this branch of law since 1909, and a series of studies by reputed experts, in order to complete the overall view of International Law and Humanitarian Penal Law:

 - Hacia un derecho penal humanitario, by Eduardo Torres-Dulce.

 - El derecho internacional público en las postrimerías del ius ad bellum, by Javier Díez-Hochleitner.

 - Cuatro personajes y una obra, by Pedro Luis Pérez Frías.

-During the event, Galán emphasized the evolution of the Spanish army, which has become a modern institution which shares with Iberdrola its commitment to society.
+During the event, Galán emphasized the evolution of the Spanish army, according to his words, which has become a modern institution which shares with Iberdrola its commitment to society.